 Who We Are

-Disability Rights Iowa is a non-profit corporation that is a part of an extensive network of protection & advocacy agencies across the U.S. Since DRI’s establishment in 1984, it has been our mission to protect and advocate for the rights of Iowans with disabilities.
+Disability Rights Iowa is a legal non-profit.
+DRI has been a part of the Protection and Advocacy network since 1984.
+Since then, it has been our mission to protect and advocate for the rights of Iowans with disabilities.

 Our Core Values